-With nearly 1,000 references to literature cited in the PEIR, we found nearly all the fire related papers focused on forested ecosystems that provided support for the Program's underlying bias as mentioned in point #1 above.
-We found no reference to the ongoing controversy regarding the benefits of severe, stand replacing fires and associated treatments in forests (Bond et al. 2012, Hanson 2010).
+For example, we found no reference to the ongoing controversy regarding the benefits of severe, stand replacing fires and associated treatments in forests (Bond et al. 2012, Bond et al. 2009).

-An underlying assumption that is aligned with the forest/fuel accumulation bias noted above is revealed in the following:
+Relating to an underlying assumption that is aligned with the forest/fuel accumulation bias noted above, the PEIR claims that short fire return intervals in "frequent fire adapted communities",

-In frequent fire adapted communities this (frequent fire) maintained an open, park-like forest stand with a continuous ground cover of grasses, herbs, and shrubs beneath the forest canopy (Kaufmann and Catamount, [nd]; Parsons and DeBenedetti, 1979).
-(4.2-1)
+...maintained an open, park-like forest stand with a continuous ground cover of grasses, herbs, and shrubs beneath the forest canopy (Kaufmann and Catamount, [nd]; Parsons and DeBenedetti, 1979).
+(PEIR 4.2-1)

-The Kaufmann reference is a non-scientific publication that has more to do with dryponderosa pine forests in the southwest than the mixed conifer systems that are common in California.
+The Kaufmann reference is a non-scientific publication that has more to do with dry-ponderosa pine forests in the southwest than the mixed conifer systems that are common in California.
 The Parsons paper did not conclude that forests in California were "open, park-like" with a "continuous ground cover of grasses."
-What the paper actually said about the mixed-conifer zone of Sequoia and Kings Canyon National Parks is that,
+What the paper actually said about the mixed-conifer zone of Sequoia and Kings Canyon National Parks was that,